-There will a big outdoor balcony, called sky terrace (around 30 meters) on one side of the building, at 157th floor.
-The circular shape balcony would be available for private use of penthouse owners, who can overlook the Red Sea from a height of over 610 meters.
+There will be a big outdoor balcony, called sky terrace (around 30 meters) on one side of the building, on the 157th floor.
+The circular shape balcony would be available for penthouse owners for private use, who can overlook the Red Sea from a height of over 610 meters.
 One more thing, it would have a floor made of glass.

 The total weight of the tower will be around 900,000 tonnes.
-It would take around 500,000 meter cube volume of concrete and over 80,000 tons of steel to build complete structure.
+It would take around 500,000-meter cube volume of concrete and over 80,000 tons of steel to build a complete structure.

-Overall the construction of the tower heavily relies on cutting-edge technology, which includes strong reinforced concrete and the pumps used to make it touch the record altitudes.
+Overall the construction of the tower heavily relies on cutting-edge technology, which includes strong structural steel, reinforced concrete, and powerful pumps that can push the heavy concrete against gravity.
 In the last 2 decades, there have been many advances in reinforced concrete.
 The quality of concrete and pumping technology is getting better and better, making such massive structures feasible.

 Image credit: Checoblett

 As of March 2018, Jeddah Tower stands 242 meters tall with 66 floors – it has achieved 26.44% of its planned-height.
 Currently, the project is on hold and expected to continue in August 2019.